Frequently Asked Questions

 Do you work evenings, weekends and overnights?

 I often schedule my clients across the full week, depending on your needs and my availability at the time of booking.
 Every client I work with has a unique set of needs and I tailor my services accordingly.
-Please set up a consultation to discuss further.
+Please set up a consultation to discuss your needs further.

 How does your phone and text support work?